Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 how often do we water roses?

-Taking care of roses includes regular watering.
-Once your roses are established, they are very drought tolerant.
+Once our roses are established, they are very drought tolerant.

 • Check them about once a week to see if the soil is dry.
-Water deeply with about 1" of water.

 Fertilizing Roses